A couple of weekends ago we went “Glamping” on the South Coast of New South Wales.

 Well you know, I didn’t want to highlight the fact to my neighbours – “Hello, I’m using the toilet with a bright light so you can see me!”

 So in the dusk light, I lifted the toilet lid.

 I looked, and looked again (a bit of delayed reaction) and then made some “Whhhhaaaaa” noise while backpedalling.

 There was the biggest, darkest “shape” in the toilet bowl.
-All I could think of was giant, huge, scary spider!
-I mean I have lived on a bush property, gone hiking.
+All I could think of was a giant, huge, scary spider!
+I mean I have lived on a bush property, gone bushwalking.
 I’ve seen them.
 They exist!